RachelGoulding1/samples/HighLevelBRD.md

    * single use codes
    * multiple use codes
 * Update the abandoned basket email template to include the URL link button
-* Update URL generator to allow discount codes to be added to basket deeplink URLs
+* Update URL generator to allow offer codes to be added to basket deeplink URLs

 ### Out of Scope

-* Catalogue prices shown within product selection will not be updated
+* The catalogue prices shown within product selection will not be updated
 * The offer URL will not open or be accessible within the sales app
 * The offer URL will not work for non UK sites as part of this implementation
 * My Account journeys will not be updated as part of this implementation